thecloudgarage/springboot-examples/validated/springboot-rest-api-crud-by-name-field/README.md

 # Objective
-Spring boot and Postgresql API that creates, reads, updates values by name and not by typical id
+Spring boot and Postgresql API that creates, reads, updates values by **string fields** and not by typical id

 ## Prerequisites
 Docker and Docker compose installed